-- Today there are 33 credit unions in Saskatchewan serving 197 communities through 224 service outlets. - Credit unions offer financial products and services to more than 497,000 members. - Saskatchewan credit union assets reached \$28.6 billion with revenue of over \$1.43 billion. - Credit union lending amounts were over \$21 billion. - There are 317 board members who are locally elected by members of each credit union to provide strategic direction to their management teams. - As independent financial institutions owned and controlled by their members, credit unions are shaped by community needs.
-Saskatchewan credit unions range in asset size from \$40.85 million to more than \$7.2 billion. - In 2022, Saskatchewan credit unions returned over \$18.86 million to their members in the form of patronage equity contribution and dividends. - Credit unions are a major contributor to Saskatchewan's economy, employing over 3,400 people. - Funds held on deposit in Saskatchewan credit unions are fully guaranteed through the Credit Union Deposit Guarantee Corporation.
+- Today there are 32 provincial credit unions and one federal credit union in communities across Saskatchewan. - Credit unions offer financial products and services to close to 445,000 members. - Saskatchewan credit union assets reached \$26.4 billion with revenue of over \$1.3 billion. - Credit union lending amounts were over \$19.7 billion. - There are more than 300 board members who are locally elected by members of each credit union to provide strategic direction to their management teams. - As independent financial institutions owned and controlled by their members, credit unions are shaped by community needs.
+Saskatchewan credit unions range in asset size from \$50.48 million to more than \$7.7 billion. - In 2023, Saskatchewan credit unions returned over \$7 million to their members in the form of patronage equity contribution and dividends. - Provincial credit unions are a major contributor to Saskatchewan's economy, employing close to 3,000 people. - Funds held on deposit in Saskatchewan credit unions are fully guaranteed through the Credit Union Deposit Guarantee Corporation.
 The full guarantee is made possible through a comprehensive deposit protection regime that is focused on prevention.

-CREDIT UNION DEPOSIT GUARANTEE CORPORATION ANNUAL REPORT MESSAGE 2022
+CREDIT UNION DEPOSIT GUARANTEE CORPORATION ANNUAL REPORT MESSAGE 2023

-January 2023
+January 2024

 Credit Union Deposit Guarantee Corporation (the Corporation) is the deposit guarantor for Saskatchewan credit unions.
-The Corporation is also the primary regulator for credit unions and Credit Union Central of Saskatchewan (SaskCentral).
+The corporation is also the primary regulator for credit unions and Credit Union Central of Saskatchewan (SaskCentral).
 Together, these entities are considered Provincially Regulated Financial Institutions or "PRFIs".
 The Corporation is mandated through provincial legislation, The Credit Union Act, 1998 and The Credit Union Central of Saskatchewan Act, 2016 in performing its duties.
 Provincial legislation also assigns responsibility for oversight of the Corporation to the Registrar of Credit Unions at the Financial and Consumer Affairs Authority of Saskatchewan.